 In November 2005, the Company signed a production sharing contract for the Mutamba Iroru block onshore Gabon.
 The five year contract awarded the Company exploration rights to approximately 270,000 acres along the central coast of Gabon.
 The Mutamba Iroru block was previously held by Shell Gabon.
-The Company has been interpreting seismic and well data from past operators of the area and expects to drill one or two wells on the block in 2008.
-The Company currently has a 100% interest in the Mutamba Iroru block.
+The Company has a 100% interest in the Mutamba Iroru block.
+The Company acquired aeromagnetic gravity data in 2008, and together with seismic data acquired from previous operators over the block in 2006 and 2007, has begun to drill two exploration wells on the block.
+Drilling on the first well began in February 2009 and encountered water bearing sands and has been abandoned.
+The Company expects to commence drilling the second well in March or April 2009.